Saint Leo University Transfer Information

 Learn more about transferring credits for the following methods:

 Students must request to have official transcripts from all prior schools sent to Saint Leo.
 Our team of experienced evaluators will complete a course-by-course evaluation of your transfer credit.
-A combined maximum of 90 credit hours (of which 64 credits can be from a 2-year school) can be applied to a bachelor’s degree program.
+A combined maximum of 90 credit hours can be applied to a bachelor’s degree program.

 Students transferring to Saint Leo University with an associate of arts degree in liberal arts will have our General Education University Explorations requirements met except for the University Exploration Foundation courses and a religion course.
 Bachelor’s degree-seeking students who have previously completed a bachelor’s degree from a regionally accredited institution will satisfy University Explorations requirements, except for a religion course.